-People are talking about Tuca & Bertie for two reasons.
-One is that it’s a clever, relatable, one-of-a-kind show that fans are excited to have back.
-The other is the story of how it got canceled by Netflix and made an unlikely return on Adult Swim.
-Here’s what you need to know about the conversation around Tuca & Bertie Season 2.
+The clever one-of-a-kind show was canceled by Netflix before making an unlikely return on Adult Swim.
+Here’s what you need to know about the conversation around Tuca & Bertie.

 What’s it about?

-Tuca & Bertie follows the daily life adventures of Tuca, an extroverted toucan voiced by ubiquitous comedian Tiffany Haddish, and Bertie, an anxious song thrush voiced by equally ubiquitous comedian Ali Wong.
-They’re thirtysomething best friends who are always there for each other, and complement each other well because they’re so different.
-Tuca is outgoing and fun, but she can be thoughtless and too much.
-She’s newly sober and struggling with her dating life.
-Bertie is completely consumed with anxiety about everything, especially her job and her relationship with her boyfriend Speckle (voiced by Oscar nominee Steven Yeun).
-But she’s highly competent and responsible.
-Tuca and Bertie love each other very much and they always help out the best they can with whatever the other is going through.
+Tuca & Bertie follows the daily adventures of Tuca, an extroverted toucan voiced by ubiquitous comedian Tiffany Haddish, and Bertie, an anxious song thrush voiced by equally ubiquitous comedian Ali Wong.
+They’re thirtysomething best friends who are always there for each other, and they complement each other well because they’re so different.
+Newly sober and struggling with her dating life, Tuca is outgoing and fun, but she can be thoughtless and too much.
+Bertie is the responsible one, but she’s completely consumed with anxiety about everything, especially her job and her relationship with her boyfriend Speckle (voiced by Oscar nominee Steven Yeun).
+Tuca and Bertie always help each other out the best they can with whatever the other is going through.

-The show deals with some heavy and complex topics, like workplace sexual harassment the victim didn’t realize was inappropriate until after the fact, with surprising nuance and well-crafted humor.
-It has the hyperactive feel of a ‘90s Nickelodeon cartoon like Rocko’s Modern Life, and it uses that style to tell stories about characters that are designed to be relevant for women who grew up watching Rocko’s Modern Life and are now adults facing the anxieties of adulthood.
+That includes some heavy and complex topics, like workplace sexual harassment the victim didn’t realize was inappropriate until after the fact, with surprising nuance and well-crafted humor.
+It has the hyperactive feel of a ‘90s Nickelodeon cartoon like Rocko’s Modern Life, and it uses that style to tell stories about characters that are designed to be relevant for women who grew up watching Rocko’s, but are now adults facing the anxieties of adulthood.
 There’s no other show like it.